mmdrez4/SQL-Exchange/README.md

       "db_id_matching": true
     },

+    // Method use to map queries: sql-exchange or zeroshot "method": "sql-exchange",

     // Directory where prompt templates are stored "prompt_directory": "prompts",

     // Base prompt template file for few-shot prompting "base_prompt_file": "mapping_base.txt",

-    // System message file to be prepended to prompts (if enabled) "system_instruction_file": "mapping_system.txt",
+    // System message file to be prepended to prompts for SQL-Exchange method (if enabled) "system_instruction_file": "mapping_system.txt",

+    // System message file to be prepended to prompts for zeroshot method (if enabled) "system_instruction_file_zeroshot": "zeroshot_system.txt",

     // Output folder for full mapping logs (includes intermediate metadata and errors) "output_directory": "mappings_full_analysis",

-    // Output folder storing only the final JSON results "json_only_output_directory": "mappings",
+    // Output folder storing only the final JSON results for SQL-Exchange "json_only_output_directory": "mappings",

+    // Output folder storing only the final JSON results for zeroshot method "json_only_output_directory_zeroshot": "mappings_zeroshot",

     // Fields required to be present in the LLM's structured output "fields_to_check": [